| |

 My boys and I have had a blast with our DIY bowling games using empty toilet paper rolls.
 We use one of our free printable sets (like Harry Potter, Star Wars, or holidays) to make the pins.

-17. Organize your closets
+17. Organize Your Closets

 Sounds like a boring task?
 No way!
+This can become one of your favorite easy winter activities with the right approach.

 You can make it fun by turning it into a challenge.
 See how many things, like clothes, shoes, games, and toys, you can donate.
 Such a fantastic way to give to others and have creative indoor fun!